Sanarielsen/Sanarielsen/README.md

 ### Hi, person!
 How are you?
 I believe you fine right now. 👋

-Actually i'm working a project named SAMP for brands and patents for my client.
+Actually I'm working a project named SAMP for brands and patents for my client.

-Today i'm using the following technologys in my career:
+Today I'm using the following technologys in my career:

 1. HTML
 2. CSS